Three Colours: Blue: Plot

 Despite her desire to live anonymously and alone, Julie is soon confronted by her past.
 A boy who witnessed the accident gives her a cross necklace found at the scene and asks her about her husband's last words, which turned out to be the punchline of an indelicate joke the husband was telling the family.
 Julie allows the boy to keep the necklace.
 She also reluctantly befriends Lucille, an exotic dancer who is having an affair with one of her neighbors and is despised by most residents of the apartment building.
 The two women provide emotional support for each other.
+At one point Julie discovers a few baby mice from a broken vase, who get abandoned by their mother.
+Julie has a strong emotional response, and ultimately borrows her neighbour's cat to get rid of the mice.
+She feels conflicted about the incident.
 While comforting Lucille at the Pigalle club where she works, Julie sees Olivier being interviewed on television, revealing that he kept a copy of the European piece and plans to finish it himself.
-Julie then sees a picture of Patrice with another woman.
+Julie then sees a picture of Patrice with another woman in a romantic context.

 Julie confronts Olivier about the European piece and asks him about the woman seen with Patrice.
 She tracks down Sandrine, a lawyer and Patrice's mistress, and discovers that she is pregnant with his child.
 Julie arranges for Sandrine to have the family home, not yet sold, and eventual recognition of his paternity for the child.
 Julie then returns to working on the piece with Olivier and finishes the final part.
-She calls Olivier, who refuses to take the piece as his own unless Julie is credited as well, to which Julie agrees.
+She calls Olivier, who refuses to put forth the piece as his own unless Julie is credited as well, to which Julie agrees.
 Julie then calls Olivier again and asks him if he still loves her; he says yes, and Julie proceeds to meet him.